hackoregon/archive-campaign-finance-ballotpath/znmeb/PostGIS/README.md

       ```
       ./3set-up-postgis.bash
       ```
-      This will create a _non-superuser_ PostgreSQL user with the same name as your Fedora Linux login.
-If the user exists already, it will be deleted and recreated.
-Then it will create the following empty databases for that user:
+      This will create a _non-superuser_ PostgreSQL role/user with the same name as your Fedora Linux login.
+If the role/user exists already, it will be deleted and recreated.
+Then the script will create the following empty databases for that user:

             congress_districts: US Congressional districts for the whole USA
             state_legislature_upper_districts: Oregon Senate districts